A Beating Heart, Liquid Ocean, and Other Mysteries of Icy Pluto

 Another intriguing feature of the planet is the structure known as the Tombaugh Regio, the “beating heart” of frozen nitrogen that scientists believe to be responsible for Pluto’s atmospheric circulation.
 The left lobe is an ice sheet that’s 621 miles wide.
 It is located in Sputnik Planitia, a 1.8-mile-deep basin, where most of the planet’s nitrogen ice is held.
 As for the right lobe, highlands and glaciers rich in nitrogen comprise this region.

 What happens in Tombaugh Regio is a phenomenon akin to a beating heart.
-During the day, the thin layer of the frozen nitrogen warms up, turning into vapor and spreading around the planet; then, at night, vapor freezes.
+During the day, the thin layer of the frozen nitrogen warms up, turns into vapor, and spreads around the planet; then, at night, vapor freezes.
 Each sequence is like a heart pumping blood through the body.

 Adding to the mystery is the retro-rotation, in which the wind circulates opposite the planet’s spin.
 This is made possible by the planet’s frozen heart.
-When nitrogen vaporizes in the north and settles into ice form in the south, wind travels to the west, opposite that of Pluto’s eastern spin.
-Out of all the planets in the solar system, only Pluto carries this kind of atmosphere.
+When nitrogen vaporizes in the north and settles into ice form in the south, wind travels to the west, opposite Pluto’s eastern spin.
+Only Pluto carries this kind of atmosphere out of all the planets in the solar system.

 The wind on Pluto circulates opposite to the planet’s spin.